- Alumni & Donors

 The Strategic Advisory Board brings together experts from disciplines involved in the evaluation of public policies, and highly qualified individuals.
 It advises the directors of LIEPP on the lab's strategic and scientific direction.
 It also serves to promote the activities of LIEPP in France and abroad and to maintain the llaboratory's links with other centers of expertise in the field.

 The board is mainly composed of scientists as well as persons qualified for the evaluation of public policies outside of the academic world.

-- Michel Combes (CEO of Alcatel-Lucent Group)
+- Michel Combes (President and CFO of Sprint Group)